ba-st/Aconcagua/docs/reference/Quantitative-Analysis.md

 assigning a numerical value multiple of a unit of measurement.
 Mass, time, distance, heat, and angle are among the familiar examples of quantitative properties.

-Quantities are arithmetic objects, and as such supports the usual arithmetic operations.
+Quantities are arithmetic objects, and as such support the usual arithmetic operations.

 Addition and subtraction are only supported for quantities that are commensurable.
 A quantity is commensurable if its units are also commensurable.
 Two units are